polypixeldev/counterspell-playlist/README.md

-# Gaither Hack Club Spotify Playlist
+# Counterspell Spotify Playlist

-Add a song to Gaither Hack Club's Spotify playlist!
+Add a song to Counterspell's Spotify playlist!
 Credit to https://github.com/MatthewStanciu/HackClubPlaylist for the idea and backend code.
 Written in NextJS, using App Router!